 Where to find your 100% whole grains, flours and starches

-- When it comes to bread, find a local bakery that uses simple ingredients.
+- When it comes to bread, try to find a local bakery that uses simple ingredients.

 - If local is not an option, consider checking the refrigerated or freezer sections.
 Frozen breads and tortilla wraps may have healthier ingredients and omit more preservatives than commercial breads found on the shelf.
 We sometimes purchase frozen bread or English muffins in a pinch, such as Ezekiel 4:9 bread made from sprouted grains with no added sugars.
 As always, check the ingredients.